Yegor-men/tracetorch/README.md

 ## Documentation

 The online documentation can be found [here](https://yegor-men.github.io/tracetorch/).
-It primarily focuses on how the modules work on the backend, although there are a few tutorials there that recreate the code found in `examples/`.
+It contains introductory lessons to SNNs, the traceTorch API and layers available, as well as a couple tutorials to recreate the code found in `examples/`.

 ## Authors